We get asked all the time, “What should I pack or plan on bringing with me on the Inca Trail?”

 - Hiking Boots/Shoes

 We highly recommend you bring hiking boots/shoes that are broken in.
+It’s a long trek which lots of change in elevation.
 Whether they’re boots or shoes is entirely up to you and your preference.
 I personally like hiking shoes but wore boots on my first hike.
 Boots offer better ankle support, so if you have bad ankles I would highly recommend them on your Inca Trail packing list.

 - Hydration Pack (CamelBak)